Mumbai

 Costs

-Students participating in this embedded program can expect to pay an application deposit ($500), program fee ($750 - deposit), tuition for 6 credit hours (Atlanta campus), and any GT mandatory student fees.
+Students participating in this embedded program can expect to pay an application deposit ($500), tuition (Atlanta campus), program fees (to be confirmed before August 2026), and any GT mandatory student fees.
 These costs are charged and paid through the Bursar’s Office via student accounts.
-Additional costs may apply and are outlined below.
+Additional costs may apply (for example, visa/passport fees and spending money).

 Tuition is assessed based on residency, matriculation term, and program type as outlined on the following page: